awangdev/front-end-knowledge/README.md

 //It uses that 'o' object as `this` for method add, and uses arg1, arg2 as input arguments.

 //Be Careful!
 //If somehow, a method() is assigned to a global object, then 'this' of course refers to the window object.
-Then, call this method() in global scope will return global corresponding global variables via 'this'
+//Then, call this method() in global scope will return global corresponding global variables via 'this'

 //For example
 var o = {prop: 37};